yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/05-render-performance/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/tutorial-style-implementation-label/05-render-performance/).

-Until now, we have only implemented [createVisual](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase#LabelStyleBase-method-createVisual), which creates a new DOM element for each render frame.
+Until now, we have only implemented [createVisual](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase#createVisual), which creates a new DOM element for each render frame.
 This is not an efficient approach and will result in performance issues for large graphs.

-By overriding [updateVisual](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase#LabelStyleBase-method-updateVisual), we can optimize the rendering performance in case no visualization-relevant data of the node has changed.
+By overriding [updateVisual](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase#updateVisual), we can optimize the rendering performance in case no visualization-relevant data of the node has changed.
 If the label text or size changes, we have to update the text and the background path data.
 This approach will greatly improve the rendering performance for gestures such as panning and zooming the viewport as well as moving nodes.

 ## Adjusting createVisual

-To be able to update the visualization in [updateVisual](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase#LabelStyleBase-method-updateVisual), we have to store the the values with which the initial visualization was created.
+To be able to update the visualization in [updateVisual](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase#updateVisual), we have to store the values with which the initial visualization was created.
 In this case, this is the label text and size.
 To get proper type-checking, we first declare the type of the data cache.
 This is where the yFiles' utility type [TaggedSvgVisual](https://docs.yworks.com/yfileshtml/#/api/TaggedSvgVisual) comes in handy:

 ```
 // the values we use to render the graphics